 Alzheimer’s Care in the Nursing Home

 Alzheimer’s disease is a slowly progressive, degenerative disorder of the brain that eventually results in diminished brain function and death; it is the most common form of dementia.
 Alzheimer’s disease affects 10% of those over age 65 and 50% of those over age 85.
 The duration of the disease is usually 10-20 years.
-Those with Alzheimer's disease show memory decline as well as problem behaviors and loss of ability to perform self care.
-They gradually progress to the point where they can no longer care for themselves, talk, perform any self care, or swallow due to loss of important brain chemicals.
+Those with Alzheimer's disease show memory decline as well as problem behaviors and loss of ability to perform self-care.
+They gradually progress to the point where they can no longer care for themselves, talk, perform any self-care, or swallow due to the loss of important brain chemicals.

 What are the risk factors for Alzheimer’s disease?

 Risk factors include increasing age, head injuries, genetic makeup, less than an 8th-grade education, Down’s syndrome, a diet low in antioxidants, and estrogen deficiency.